-Our resident cat expert, Wendy Nan Rees, offers advice on making a delicious recipe your feline friend will love.
+Cooking for your cat is a great way to show your love, and it can be fun too.
+Cat expert, Wendy Nan Rees, offers advice on making a delicious sardine-loaf recipe your feline friend will appreciate.

 Sardine Loaf Recipe